redux-utilities/redux-actions/README.md

 `actionsMap` is an optional object with action types as keys, and whose values can be

+- a function, which is the payload creator for that action
 - an object with `payload` and `meta` keys, mapping to payload and meta creators
-- a function, which is the payload creator for that action
+    - `meta` is **required** in this case to distinguish it meaningfully from the function form above

 `actionTypes` is an optional list of positional arguments that are action type strings; these action types will use the identity payload creator.